jmessiass/challenge-for-developers/README.md

 ## Salvar Projetos

-- acesse o projeto pelo navegador
+- acesse a home do projeto pelo navegador

 `localhost:8000`